Gluten-Free Calamari Fritti – using Rice Puffs!

-- Dunk the rings in the flour mixture, shaking the bowl well to cover the rings thoroughly.
+- Shake the bowl well to cover the rings thoroughly with the flour mixture.

-- Add the calamari in small batches to the hot oil.
-Fry for 1.5 to 2 minutes until golden.
+- Fry the calamari in small batches in the hot oil for 1.5 to 2 minutes until golden.

 - Best eaten on the day of frying